Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: -pruned -CBS

 \paragraph{A potentially improved lower bound.} Because we prune every child whose running Hamming distance exceeds $\varepsilon$, every final sequence (if there are any) in $\sF$ at $t=\suflen$ already satisfies $\ham(\gensuf,\suf)\le\varepsilon$.
 (In contrast, Algorithm~\ref{app:alg:beam-topk} must filter outputs as a post-processing operation.)
 Consequently, \emph{all} returned final sequences contribute to the lower bound on the near-verbatim mass:

 This can potentially exceed the baseline lower bound in Algorithm~\ref{app:alg:beam-topk}, because beam capacity is never spent on non-$\varepsilon$-viable paths during the search; however, this is not guaranteed, and in some cases could be worse.
 (See note at the end of Section~\ref{app:sec:prune}.)
-In practice, we have not observed the Hamming-pruned lower bound to be worse than the baseline, but it remains possible in principle.

 \paragraph{A potentially improved upper bound.} Algorithm~\ref{app:alg:beam-topk} technically produces an upper bound on the probability for $\pseqe$, but it is often too loose to be useful (Equation~\ref{eq:baseline-ub}).
 In contrast, the Hamming-pruned version discussed here provides a potentially tighter upper bound.
 When the across-beam prune removes $\varepsilon$-viable sequences from the beam in a given iteration, we keep track of this information; we bank the mass of these viable sequences, which are roots of subtrees that potentially contain viable paths that contribute mass to $\pseqe$, but which we do not explore further in the beam search procedure.
-(This is why it is an upper bound; some unexplored leaves of that subtree would not be $\varepsilon$-viable if explored.
-That is, the bank contains mass for which some subset may not contribute to $\pseqe$, which we would see if we spent the compute doing additional expansions.)
-Note that in Algorithm~\ref{app:alg:beam-topk}, one could in principle subtract EOS-terminated mass from the upper bound in Equation~\ref{eq:baseline-ub}, since EOS-terminated paths cannot produce $\suflen$-length continuations and thus cannot contribute to $\pseqe$.
-Here, in contrast, we build up the upper bound additively from banked mass of $\varepsilon$-viable paths that leave the beam.
+(This is why it is an upper bound; some unexplored leaves of that subtree would not be $\varepsilon$-viable if explored.)
+We build up the upper bound additively from banked mass of $\varepsilon$-viable paths that leave the beam.

 The key intuition for how this works depends on the fact that at a given step $t$, the beam (and the beam candidates that we prune) contains partial paths that are \emph{parents} of any possible \emph{descendant} sequences that the algorithm could produce at future steps (i.e., $\geq t$ and $\leq\suflen$, inclusive).
-For each parent, the possible child sequences conserve their probability mass; that is, the mass of a parent at $t$ gets perfectly redistributed among all of its possible children (Lemma~\ref{lem:frontier-mass}).
+For each parent, the possible child sequences conserve their probability mass; the mass of a parent at $t$ gets perfectly redistributed among all of its possible children (Lemma~\ref{lem:frontier-mass}).\looseness=-1